-Ironically enough, we, humans, obviously have a hand in creating or at least exacerbating the three risks to our very existence.
-As we’ve seen, everyone is being affected or is going to be, but not equally.
+Ironically enough, we, humans, obviously have a hand in creating or at least exacerbating the three risks to our very existence

 And the segment of the population that is more vulnerable is the least represented.
 However, the contribution of women does make a difference.
 A good recent example is the corona crisis management in some countries.
 Several of the best countries that have relatively done well during the corona crises (Germany, Newsland, and others) had women as part of the leadership managing the crisis.

 We can see that women’s issues intersect with environmental and health issues.
 Thus, having female scientists can add unique elements to climate studies and nuclear and research, because they can better relate to the issue.

 According to the UNESCO Institute for Statistics, (UIS), less than 30 percent of the world’s researchers are women.
 However, women have established significant milestones in both science and peace-building throughout history.

 Marie Curie, for instance, made an immense contribution to the field of physics and was the first person to win a Nobel Prize twice.
 Also, when it comes to nuclear science, Lise Meitner, who had to flee Nazi oppression from her Vienna birthplace, laid the foundation for the discovery of nuclear fission in the first place.
 She worked as a professor of physics at the University of Berlin and was the first woman in Germany to have such a title.

 Another incredible nuclear female-scientist who promoted nuclear peace is the first female Egyptian nuclear scientist, Sameera Mousa, who organized the International Atomic Energy for Peace Conference.
 She worked on intensive research in the field and intended to continue her work before her tragic death.

 Women have also contributed significantly to climate science